 sort of operations).

-the two separate phase-tracks just described.
+of recording the two separate phase-tracks just described.

 Most prosumer measuring microphones have a ¼'' capsule (6 mm diaphragm).